LuxProvide/oneAPI-FPGA/docs/tmux_screen.md

 Enter the long-existing and very simple, but totally indispensable [GNU screen](http://www.gnu.org/software/screen/) command.
 It has the ability to completely detach running processes from one terminal and reattach it intact (later) from a different terminal login.

-Note that screen is not available anymore on modern system, especially when using the Aion cluster, you should use Tmux instead.

-### Pre-requisite: screen configuration file `~/.screenrc`

-While not mandatory, we advise you to rely on our customized configuration file for screen [`.screenrc`](https://github.com/ULHPC/dotfiles/blob/master/screen/.screenrc) available on [Github](https://github.com/ULHPC/dotfiles/blob/master/screen/.screenrc).

-Otherwise, simply clone the [ULHPC dotfile repository](https://github.com/ULHPC/dotfiles/) and make a symbolic link `~/.screenrc` targeting the file `screen/screenrc` of the repository.

 ### Screen commands

 You can start a screen session (_i.e._ creates a single window with a shell in it) with the `screen` command.